-The number one priority for our student-athletes is the pursuit of academic excellence.
+The number one priority for our student-athletes at Triton Regional High School is the pursuit of academic excellence.
 A student-athlete's participation in extracurricular activities provides an extension of the classroom and offers them an excellent opportunity to learn about themselves and develop collaborative and cooperative skills.

-Student-athletes are encouraged to seek extra academic help if necessary and should arrange times with their teachers and coaches for extra help in their coursework, whether it is before school, during a scheduled study hall, during Common Time, or after school prior to practice.
+Student-athletes are encouraged to seek extra academic help if necessary and should arrange times with their teachers and coaches for extra help in their coursework, whether it is before school, during a scheduled study hall, during Mustang Time, or after school prior to practice.

-In order to participate in interscholastic athletics, the student-athlete must be enrolled in one of our schools and must meet all the eligibility requirements as established by the NJSIAA, the Black Horse Pike Regional School District and each High School.
+In order to participate in interscholastic athletics, the student-athlete must be enrolled in Triton Regional High School and must meet all the eligibility requirements as established by the NJSIAA, the Black Horse Pike Regional School District and Triton Regional High School.
 Some of these eligibility requirements are listed below.